 Christopher Pitera is a trial lawyer at the personal injury law firm of Cannella & O’Neal located downtown Richmond, VA.
 Chris handles personal injury cases involving automobiles, tractor trailers, nursing home abuse/neglect, premises liability, and medical malpractice.
 Chris is dedicated to the cause of representing injured victims, passionate about the people he serves, and committed to protecting and advancing his clients’ rights against the insurance industry.
-Welcome to Chris’ personal blog.
+Welcome to Chris’ personal page.

 “Chris was awesome from the start.
 He was always professional and always available when needed.
 He took the time to explain every detail of my case.
 My case was handled in a timely manner and Chris got me way more than expected.
 I would recommend him to anyone who is in need of his service.
 Not only was he my attorney but he made me feel like apart of the family.
 Thanks Chris!” — Posted by Markia